Gabaldonlab/perSVade/README.md

 OTHER NOTES:

 - All perSVade modules work in MareNostrum, and most of them in Nord3.
 The generation of "repeat files" and finding of "homologous regions" does not work in Nord3 because the GCLIB versions are old.
+You can use the Docker image in Nord3 as well.

 ## Quick start

-You can call the perSVade pipeline with:
+You can run the perSVade pipeline with:

+- If you used the Docker installation:

+    `docker run -v <full_path_to_reference_genome>:/reference_genome_dir -v <full_path_to_output_directory>:/output_directory -v <full_path_to_readsDir>:/reads  -i mikischikora/persvade:<tag> ./scripts/perSVade.py -r /output_directory/reference_genome.fasta -o /output_directory -p <ploidy, 1 or 2> -f1 /reads/reads1.fastq.gz -f2 /reads/reads2.fastq.gz`

+    Note that `<full_path_to_reference_genome>`, `<full_path_to_output_directory>` and `<full_path_to_readsDir>` should be the full paths to the directories in the host machine that contain the reference genome (called reference_genome.fasta), the desired output directory of perSVade and the raw reads (called reads1.fastq.gz and reads2.fastq.gz).
+Note that the arguments -r, -o, -r1 and -r2 of perSVade refer to paths inside the container, and the -v commmands define mounting points between the container and the host machine.
+These mounting points are thus essential to allow the input of files to perSVade and the persistence of the data generated.

+- If you used the traditional installation:

 	`conda activate perSVade_env`

 	`python ./scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz>`

+Note that the docker container runs the commands with the `perSVade_env` activated.

 By default, perSVade runs SV calling optimised on random simulations, read depth-based CNV calling with AneuFinder/HMMcopy and integration of SVs and CNVs into a single vcf.